 - g.
 The property owners shall execute and record a covenant and agreement with the City to revert the property to single-family residential use, including the removal of the kitchen facilities of any permanent addition, and the removal of any mobile home which does not meet the requirements of the residential agricultural zone, after the expiration of the conditional use permit or the termination of the agricultural business; - 16.
 Home occupations and telecommuting as defined by Sections 19.910.090 ("H" Definitions) and 19.910.210 ("T" Definitions) of this Code in accordance with the provisions contained in Chapter 19.485 (Home Occupations) of this title.
 Such uses shall not be allowed in the RA-5 zone unless mandated by State law. - 17.
-Second dwelling, as defined by Section 19.910.050 ("D" Definitions) of this Code in accordance with the provisions contained in Chapter 19.525 (Second Dwelling Units).
-Second Dwelling Units are prohibited in the RA-5 Zone. - 4817.
-Parolee/probationer home, as defined by Section 19.910.170 ("P" Definitions), transitional shelter housing, as defined by Section 19.910.210 ("T" Definitions), permanent emergency shelter, as defined by Section 19.910.060 ("E" Definitions) and drop-in center, as defined by Section 19.910.050 ("D" Definitions) of this Code, are prohibited in the RA-5 Zone. - 4918.
-Small family day care homes as defined by Section 19.910.050 ("D" Definitions) of this Code; - 2019.
-Large family day care homes as defined by Section 19.910.050 ("D" Definitions) of this Code, subject to the granting of a Day Care Permit and meeting the criteria contained in Chapter 19.470 (Day Care Homes Family).

-A. RC Zone Permitted Uses
+Parolee/probationer home, as defined by Section 19.910.170 ("P" Definitions), transitional shelter housing, as defined by Section 19.910.210 ("T" Definitions), permanent emergency shelter, as defined by Section 19.910.060 ("E" Definitions) and drop-in center, as defined by Section 19.910.050 ("D" Definitions) of this Code, are prohibited in the RA-5 Zone. - 18.
+Small family day care homes as defined by Section 19.910.050 ("D" Definitions) of this Code; - 19.
+Large family day care homes as defined by Section 19.910.050 ("D" Definitions) of this Code, subject to the granting of a Day Care Permit and meeting the criteria contained in Chapter 19.470 (Day Care Homes Family). - A. RC Zone Permitted Uses